-Health & safety in the garden
+Health and safety in the garden

 When working with young people outside, or in contact with plants and soils, there are a few basic health and safety issues to bear in mind.

-Soil & land:
+Soil and land:

 Before commencing work, particularly on a new site, you could seek LEA (Local Education Authority) or environmental health advice to ensure the land is safe to work on and not contaminated.
 Even if your site is safe to use, it is worth remembering that soil contains many millions of bacteria and other micro-organisms.
 Most are harmless but some are potentially very dangerous.
 Try not to let children have contact with soil if they have a cut; ensure all children have an up-to-date tetanus inoculation; be vigilant that children are not sucking their fingers, and insist on good hand-washing and glove wearing.